How to Identify and Stop Weight Loss in Long-Term Care

 As such, always request a reweigh if you believe a weight is inaccurate and discuss the importance of obtaining accurate and timely weights with other members of the interdisciplinary health care team.

-Residents with unplanned weight loss and those identified at risk for unplanned weight loss should be weighed weekly under the same conditions.
+Residents with unplanned weight loss and those identified as at risk for unplanned weight loss should be weighed weekly under the same conditions.

 The bottom line